The Top 10 Benefits of Flax [LIST]

 Flax is full of other nutrients like protein, calcium, zinc, magnesium and iron, which are all required for the growth of your hair.

 The anti-inflammatory properties of flax can alleviate dandruff, eczema and other scalp conditions.
 It prompts the production of sebum in the scalp, preventing flaking and dandruff.
-Check out my recent post on flax oil for hair care to learn more.
+Check out our recent post on flax oil for hair care to learn more.

 7. Moisturizes Skin

 Flax contains several skin-friendly nutrients that can help to improve the health of your skin.
-Flax oil can be added to skin care products like shower gels and lotions.
+Flax oil can be added to skin care products like shower gels and scrubs.
 The essential fatty acids in flax keep the skin hydrated and moisturized.

 Regular intake of flax can increase the body’s natural oil production, keeping the skin soft and supple.
 It can prevent irritants from entering your pores and it locks moisture into the skin, keeping dryness at bay.
-Well-maintained and moisturized skin can also delay the onset of fine lines and wrinkles.
+Well-maintained and moisturized skin can also delay the appearance of fine lines and wrinkles.

 8. Joint and Muscle Mobility